BusinessFinland/Azure-Secret-Rotator/README.md

 The Azure Secret Rotation application provides an automated solution for managing and rotating secrets associated with Azure App Registrations.
 The application interfaces with various services such as Microsoft Graph API, Azure Key Vault, Azure Table Storage, and integrates with GitHub for updating repository secrets.

+## Optional Functionality

+If you are managing authentication from Github to Azure through federated credentials, you don't have to add Github private key to your container.

 ## Overview of Services

 - **Microsoft Graph API**: Used for retrieving and updating App Registration details.